Slade Lane, Abbotskerswell, Newton Abbot, Devon, TQ12 5NS

 Less able sporting children participated more as a result of targeted intervention and provision of specific activities e.g. a multi skills club.

-How we will sustain our provision and develop in further in 2017/2018:
+How we will sustain our provision and develop it further in 2018 / 2019:

 Continue to engage the use of a qualified sports coach to support improved skills for children and teaching in Key Stage 1